Jack Doyle (American football)

-John Glenn Doyle (born May 5, 1990) is a former American football tight end.
-He played college football at Western Kentucky, and played in the National Football League (NFL) for the Indianapolis Colts for nine seasons.
+John Glenn Doyle (born May 5, 1990) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Western Kentucky Hilltoppers.
+He signed with the Tennessee Titans as an undrafted free agent in 2013, but was waived before the beginning of the season.
+He was then acquired by the Indianapolis Colts, where he spent his entire nine-year professional career and was a two-time Pro Bowl selection.

 Early life

 At Cathedral High School, Doyle was All-State and earned Honorable Mention All-State honors.
 Doyle was a member of the football team that won the championship in 2006.
 In his senior year, he caught 21 passes for 400 yards and four touchdowns, and earned an Indianapolis Star Honorable Mention.
 In addition to football, Doyle played basketball, lettered in rugby and won a state title in 2008.